Code-Institute-Submissions/first-milestone-project-8/README.md

-idea behind the site is to create as much community engagement as possible, something that is lacking in it's current form due to it's relatively clunky interface.</p> <p>It is my hope that by creating a sleeker look and more user friendly navigation; it could potentially become something of a hub style website containing a forum - allowing for greater engagement between the sites users and content creators, as well as acting as a hosting site for aspiring game journalists, where they can point to a portfolio of their own published writing.</p> <p>Games revisited is very much a niche site, so there is something of a focus on lists and features in order to make the information easily digestible for anyone unfamiliar with the concept</p>
+idea behind the site is to create as much community engagement as possible, something that is lacking in it's current form due to it's relatively clunky interface.</p> <p>It is my hope that by creating a sleeker look and more user friendly navigation; it could potentially become something of a hub style website containing a forum - allowing for greater engagement between the sites users and content creators, as well as acting as a hosting site for aspiring game journalists, where they can point to a portfolio of their own published writing.</p> <p>Games Revisited is very much a niche site, so there is something of a focus on lists and features in order to make the information easily digestible for anyone unfamiliar with the concept.</p>

 <h2>UX</h2>

+<p>The main goal of Games Revisited is to create a regualr userbase.
+As such, emphasis has been placed on contact pages;
+as well as offering users the chance to submit their own writing.
+Social links have been included for the site, as well as for the writers themselves. </p>

 aspiring writers
 hobbyists